openaps/docs/docs/docs/Customize-Iterate/autotune.md

 ### Different ways to utilize Autotune

+Phase A - run autotune as a one-off on an OpenAPS rig (aka, manually) Phase B - run autotune nightly in an OpenAPS rig (recommended) Phase C - run autotune as a "one-off" on a computer of your choice.

 #### Phase A: Running Autotune manually in OpenAPS

 If you have an OpenAPS rig and want to run autotune manually, you can do so on the command line: